lighthouse-labs/ar-exercises/README.md

 Follow the instructions to work on the exercises within the `exercises` folder.

 Remember to commit at logical steps (like at the end of every exercise).

+**Note:** You do not need to / should not comment out your code in each exercise as you move on to the next one.
+The exercises in this assignment are meant to build on and continue from the previous ones.
+That's why you see them requiring the previous ones.